 RAAus Board Governance Policies provides for RAAus to establish Committees.
 RAAus Board Committees deal with the statutory requirements of the Corporations Act 2001 (Cth).
-Committees vary from time to time and are informed by the Enablers detailed below.

 3.3.
 ENABLERS

 Enablers are used to inform decisions about the RAAus Organisational Structure (3.2 above).
 Data gathered from the enablers detailed below guides the RAAus decision making process with regard to the approved functions and ensures RAAus has in place enough suitably competent, qualified and trained staff in accordance with CASR Part 149.195(2).